 Eggs will hatch quickly after they’ve been laid, and tiny larvae will emerge.
 After feeding for a while, the maggots will begin their next phase.
 After several moults, the larvae will move from the watery fruit to a dry area to complete their development.

-If any insects invade your home and take over, you may want to call a company that specialises in bug extermination.
-Some pest control companies employ advanced methods that are more aggressive than those you may be able to use at home or buy from the store.
-For most types of insect infestation, a professional fogging option or fumigation service is recommended, as it’s a fast way to get rid of an insect pest problem.
+If fruit flies invade your home and take over, you may need to call a professional pest control company that specialises in bug extermination.
+These companies employ advanced methods that are more aggressive than those you can use at home or buy from the store.
+For serious insect infestations, a professional fogging treatment or fumigation service is often recommended.
+These methods provide a rapid and effective solution against persistent pest problems.

 Check also: How to Get Rid of Flies